JJLIN1024/JJLIN1024.github.io/content/C plus plus/This Pointer.md

 draft: false
 ---

-- The "this" pointer is passed as a hidden argument to all non-static member function calls and is available as a local variable within the body of all non-static functions. "this" pointer is not available in static member functions as static member functions can be called without any object (with class name).
+- The "this" pointer is passed as a hidden argument to all non-static member function calls and is available as a local variable within the body of all non-static functions.
+- "this" pointer is not available in static member functions as static member functions can be called without any object (with class name).
-- "this" pointer is a r-value
+- "this" pointer is a r-value([prvalue](https://en.cppreference.com/w/cpp/language/value_category#prvalue "cpp/language/value category") [expression](https://en.cppreference.com/w/cpp/language/expressions "cpp/language/expressions"))
 - `delete this;` destroy the object itself
 - `return *this;` 常用來讓 member function 回傳自身的 reference
--

 ```cpp
 #include <iostream>